Rithui/Email_classification/README.md

-# Email Classification and PII Handling System
+# Email Classification and PII Handling System.

 This repository showcases an advanced email classification system built with **BERT**, capable of categorizing emails into specific categories (such as Refund Request, Password Recovery, Hardware Issues, etc.).
 Additionally, the system incorporates **PII (Personally Identifiable Information)** detection and masking to ensure data privacy and compliance with regulations.